Summer Accounting Emphasis Program

 Benefits for You

-The Accounting Emphasis Program can be a valuable addition to your major course of study.
+The Accounting Emphasis Program can also be a valuable addition to your major course of study.
 This 9-unit, one-summer cohort program is an efficient way to complete an accounting emphasis in the Eller College of Management with guaranteed access to the needed courses.
 Instructors with academic and experiential credentials will provide the instruction.
 The accounting skills offered in the program may be utilized in a variety of careers related to all non-accounting degrees.

 The Accounting Emphasis Program can be beneficial to students who are looking to apply for the Master of Science in Accounting (MSA) Program.
 The classes taken for the Accounting Emphasis will assist in satisfying the prerequisite courses for the MSA Program.
 This can allow a student to finish the MSA Program in a shorter amount of time.